Ask all of the questions

 How do I pay Jessica?

 Thanks for asking!
-Payment is due immediately at the time of service through the Client portal.
+Payment is due immediately at the time of service through the Client portal in Octave or Simple Practice.
 I will provide relevant links as needed.

 What if something isn’t working?